rhythmagency/rhythm.caching.umbraco6/README.md

 # Installation

 Install with NuGet.
-Search for "Rhythm.Caching.Umbraco".
+Search for "Rhythm.Caching.Umbraco6".

 # Overview